Shiba nukkuu olohuoneen matolla

 2. Rhythm and calming evening routines:

-4. A comfortable and safe sleeping place:
+4. Comfortable and safe sleeping place:

-Shiba sleeps contentedly on the dog's bed
+A Shiba sleeps contentedly on the dog's bed

 Temperature and air quality: